LBaaS/lbaas-api/lbaas-tenant-api.md

 If the request cannot be fulfilled due to insufficient or invalid data, an HTTP 400 (Bad Request) error response will be returned with information regarding the nature of the failure in the body of the response.
 Failures in the validation process are non-recoverable and require the caller to correct the cause of the failure and POST the request again.

-By default the system will create a loadbalancer with protocol set to HTTP, port set to 80 (or 443 if protocol is HTTPS), and assign a public IPV4 address to the loadbalancer.
+By default, the system will create a loadbalancer with protocol set to HTTP, port set to 80 (or 443 if protocol is HTTPS), and assign a public IPV4 address to the loadbalancer.
 The default algorithm used is set to ROUND_ROBIN.

 A load balancer name has a max length that can be queried when querying limits.